 A year and a half later I emailed her to ask permission to post the story of her journey.
 She said yes and shared the following information.
 “Retirement is great.
 I wouldn’t say that those old issues are gone but they do not trouble me.
 There was a minor physical issue as well, wasn’t there?
 Can’t remember what it was, just that it seemed to disappear and did not come back.”

 We cannot confirm if the Asian woman in the 14th century was a real person or is a creation of her imagination.
 The client was no longer distracted by the issues she carried.
-She benefited from one LCT session.
+She reported benefitting from one LCT session.